 Colour Contrast

 The effective use of colour in your video can draw your learners’ attention, emphasize key points and add aesthetic interest to your video.
 However, your choice of colours should be considered with accessibility in mind.
-Using the wrong colour combinations can create a barrier for some students by making graphical elements more difficult to perceive.
+The web accessibility guidelines instruct us to avoid relying on colour to convey meaning.
+Another critical component is colour contrast.
+By using low contrast colour combinations, it can create a barrier for some people.
+Colour contrast compares the brightest colour to the darkest colour in an image and expressed in a ratio, where a high ratio indicates a higher contrast.

 Colour Blindness